Wolfof420Street/Triangles/README.md

 Input 3: 65
 Output Example: The triangle is Scalene

+The site also provides links for the user to get more information about the various types of triangles.

 Technologies Used
 The sites structure was developed using HTML.
 The styling used in the website were designed using CSS.